trevoro/node-named/docs/index.md

 and send the response to the appropriate client.
 Unsolicited DNS messages are not permitted.
 This function should only be used within the `query` event.

+### server.close(onClose)

+Stops listening and closes the socket. `onClose` is an optional callback that will be attached to the underlying socket `close` event.

 ### Event: 'listening'

 `function() { }`